Susan Monge

 About

-My research interests include zooarchaeology and human-environment relations in PreColumbian Lower Central America.
+I am a zooarchaeologist interested in animal management and human-environment interactions in PreColumbian Southern Central America.
 For my Master’s thesis, I investigated the roles animals played in a Costa Rican costal archaeological site with support from the Institute for Social Science Investigations of the University of Costa Rica.
-I also taught an introductory zooarchaeology course and subsistence strategies course when I worked as a professor at the University of Costa Rica.
+I also taught an introductory zooarchaeology course and subsistence strategies course at the University of Costa Rica.

-I participated as project manager on several environmental conservation projects with the surrounding communities of the Ribera wetlands in Costa Rica.
+In addition to y archaeological work, I participated as project manager on several environmental conservation projects with the surrounding communities of the Ribera wetlands in Costa Rica.
 I focused on environmental education at local schools and recreation centers, while carrying out tours and reforestation efforts with the local communities.
 Furthermore, I received the National Gold Cube award from the Costa Rican Architects Association for my participation in a community service project investigating the relationship between Linda Vista at-risk populations and their environment.
-This project culminated with the construction of an environmentally friendly bamboo playground based on workshops and interviews with the residents.
+This project culminated with the construction of an environmentally friendly bamboo playground based on workshops and interviews with local residents.

 Selected Grants